TedLeRoy/katacoda-scenarios/hello-world/intro.md

 ### Problem

-SSH is a secure, encrypted protocol for managing remote devices such as Linux and BSD servers and network devices like those made by Cisco and Juniper.
+SSH is a secure, encrypted protocol for managing remote devices such as Linux and BSD servers and network devices like those made by Cisco and Juniper from a command line terminal emulator.

 In a default installation on Linux, it uses username and password for authentication.

-This is a very insecure way to manage remote authentication and a better option is available to us with just a few steps.
+Usernames and passwords can be gleaned in many ways including brute force if the system is not set up proplerly or through password re-use if your credentials are compromised elsewhere.
+Username and password authentication is a very insecure way to manage remote authentication and a better option is available to us with just a few steps.

 ### Solution